 Maybe you can find someone to share the room and split the cost

-We stay at comfortable hotels on the outskirts of Paris (Montmatre, Les Halles, Versailles and La Defense, this year) They are clean, secure and spacious.
+We stay at comfortable hotels on the outskirts of Paris (Montmatre, Bercy, Versailles, La Defense and Bagnolet, this year) They are clean, secure and spacious.
 We have stayed closer to the center of Paris; the accommodations were not as economical, not as spacious and felt impersonal and touristy.
 To some they might be considered unacceptably rustic and small.
-(Although we admit – being in central Paris was awesome)
+(Although we admit – being in central Paris definitely has its advantages)

 Another popular option for Lodging is quite affordable:

 Air BNB Paris ($48.00 per night for shared room)

 In summary, Airfare and Hotels could exceed $2,000, although:

 Airfare can be reduced with reward points and alternatives to a non-stop flight and

 Hotel costs can be reduced by sharing with a roommate or choosing a cheaper hotel

 1 – the Paris Museum Pass: for 6 contiguous days of admission to major attractions (and avoid the lines)

 (2 day and 4 day passes are also available)